staffeng42/awesome-staff-plus-engineering/README.md

 - [Why are your ideas being rejected?](https://medium.com/@bocytko/driving-change-why-are-your-ideas-being-rejected-e2ab96227e40) - 📰 Opinionated blog post helping to reflect on the frustration of having your ideas rejected
 - [Say the hard thing](https://randsinrepose.com/archives/say-the-hard-thing/) - 📰 Feedback is hard, but it's a key part of the job
 - [Master the art of influence and persuasion](https://review.firstround.com/master-the-art-of-influence-persuasion-as-a-skill-and-habit/) - 📚 Successful influence is persuasion, a full guide to get there
+- **[The Art of Leadership: Small Things, Done Well](https://www.amazon.com/Art-Leadership-Small-Things-Done/dp/1680507249)** - 📚 A book on leadership practices that align with the responsibilities of staff engineers.
+- **[The Glue Work Guide](https://noidea.dog/glue)** - 📰 A blog post on the often-overlooked "glue work" that staff engineers excel at.

 ### Leadership and Management